Sponsored

 Luminous IntensityCandellaCd

-The units in the table are in SI (Systeme International) units and are the principal system of units used in scientific work today.
+The units in the table are SI (Systeme International) units and are the principal system of units used in scientific work today.

 Read: Questions on measurements